ComposeGears/Valkyrie/README.md

 needs.

 > [!NOTE]
-> This project is especially relevant now as Material Icons is no longer maintained or recommended for use in your apps.
+> This project is especially relevant now as Material Icons is no longer maintained and not recommended for use in your apps.
 > [Learn more](https://developer.android.com/develop/ui/compose/graphics/images/material).

 ## Table of Contents